Camille Doncieux: Marriage and children

 They lived at Bath Place, later Kensington High Street, London, by early 1871.
 It was here that Monet made the only painting of Camille by him in London.
 Entitled Repose, she sat in a chaise longue with a book on her lap.

+In 1871, the family moved to a rented house in the Paris suburb of Argenteuil, where they lived for seven years, from 1871 to 1878.
+Many of Monet's paintings of her were done in this period.
+In 1878 they moved to the village of Vétheuil.

 Monet's patrons Ernest and Alice Hoschedé came to live with the Monets after the rich family lost their fortune due to an "extravagant lifestyle".
 They lived with them first in Vétheuil and then the two families moved to a larger house on the road from Vétheuil to La Roche-Guyon that would support the 12 member Hoschedé and Monet families and a "handful of servants".

 Their second son, Michel was born on 17 March 1878, and Camille's poor health worsened.

 Illness and death

 Camille became ill after the Hoschedés family came to live with the Monets.
 Much of the money that Monet had made on the sale of his paintings had to be used for her medical care.
 Alice nursed her during her illness.

 On her deathbed, last rites were given on 31 August 1879 by a priest who also religiously sanctioned the Monets' civil marriage.

 The cause of Camille's death remains uncertain.
 It may have been pelvic cancer, tuberculosis, or possibly a botched abortion.
 She died on 5 September 1879 in Vétheuil at the age of 32.
 Monet painted her on her deathbed.